 Physicians do not know the best interests of the patient community and cannot be presumed to be messengers for them.
 Neither do hospital administrators or anyone connected with the AMA.
-The have interests in conflict with patients.
-People who do not need to represent the interests of patients.
-Some knowledgeable patient advocates need to be given adequate notice and an opportunity to be heard.
-If nothing else, perhaps copies of this page should be mailed to some legislators.
+They have interests that conflict with the interests of patients.
+If they didn't, they would have lobbied for patients to get liability limitations as well.
+And they would have created, rather than eliminated, mechanisms for redress for patients.

-When patients are unable to respond they become targets for everything from inattention to violence in medicine.
+Instead they have created a world in which patients are unable to respond.
+When patients try to respond they become targets for everything from inattention to frivolous lawsuits to blacklisting.
+(Medicine hates its victims and treats them accordingly.
+You might have to sit in enough doctors offices asking to get iatrogenic injuries diagnosed to appreciate that.)
 Liability limitations don't just make it so that patients cannot sue.
-They make it so that patients cannot speak.
+They make it so that patients cannot even speak.

 See Freedom of Speech for Patients next.

-A page about a yet another precedent protecting physicians who teach from any liability whatsoever is at this link.
+A page about a yet another precedent protecting any physician who teaches from any liability whatsoever is at this link.
 A time may come when patients will have to avoid health care facilities that teach.